jessica1338/LinTIMaT/README.md

 ![method_overview](images/method_overview.PNG)

 In this github repository, we provide the example code to reconstruct similar zebrafish lineage tree listed in the paper.
+We also provide the code for visualizing the tree in the paper.

 The raw dataset is take from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE105010.

-The processed input files for ZF1 and ZF3 is https://drive.google.com/file/d/1DI4N7eG7Rn4hopVYGV6iILHilvz8LbQA/view?usp=sharing
+The processed input files for ZF1 and ZF3 is here https://drive.google.com/file/d/1DI4N7eG7Rn4hopVYGV6iILHilvz8LbQA/view?usp=sharing

 ## Tree visualization website
 You can see the tree visualization for individual fish ZF1, ZF3 and consensus tree for these two fish in the following website: https://jessica1338.github.io/LinTIMaT/